Skip to main content

 model

 Chart 9.
-Similar distribution of sales growth among cases without bankruptcy as in the statistical Monte-Carlo
+A similar distribution of sales growth among cases without bankruptcy as in the statistical Monte-Carlo

 model

 Chart 10.
-Examples of self-optimizing impact variables that avoid bankruptcy and optimize growth.
-The level of CAPEX (orange, left scale) and the level of new debt (blue, left scale) cease to be random, but self-adjust in response to the random sales ratio (grey, right scale).
+Examples of self-optimising impact variables that avoid bankruptcy and optimise growth.
+The level of CAPEX (orange, left scale) and the level of new debt (blue, left scale) cease to be random but self-adjust in response to the random sales ratio (grey, right scale).

 model

-The self-optimizing Monte Carlo model seems to be smarter than purely statistical Monte Carlo.
+The self-optimising Monte-Carlo model seems to be smarter than purely statistical Monte-Carlo.
 Can it be too smart?
 Yes.
-In reality, a company does not have full control in executing its planning.
+In reality, a company does not have complete control over executing its planning.
 For example, a company may come up with a planned level of new borrowing, but it has to be accepted by the bond investors whose appetite for debt is uncertain.

-In this case, the resulting value of an impact variable is the minimum of the planned level and the market acceptable level.
-In the interest of not going too long in my article, I won’t discuss further.
-If anyone is interested, please contact me for more details.
+In this case, the resulting value of an impact variable is the minimum of the planned level and the acceptable market level.
+In the interest of not going too long in my article, I won’t discuss it further.
+If anyone is interested, please get in touch with me for more details.

 Summary